wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-message-transport/includes/3-configure-smtp-domains.md

 An accepted domain is a domain from which the Exchange organization receives and processes messages.
 Depending on the configuration of the accepted domain, the message may be delivered to an internal recipient or forwarded to another messaging organization.

-Accepted domains are another part of routing and receiving messages, because Exchange Servers only accept mails that are sent to one or more of their accepted domains.
-Outgoing messages are also checked against the configured accepted domains to determine if a message needs to be delivered inside your organization, to a partner organization, or if the recipients are external.
+Accepted domains are another part of routing and receiving messages.
+Exchange Servers only accept mail that is sent to one or more of their accepted domains.
+Outgoing messages are checked against your accepted domains to determine if a message needs to be delivered wiithin your organization, to a partner organization, or if the recipients are external.

 There are three types of accepted domains: Authoritative domains, Internal relay domains, and External relay domains.
 Each of these accepted domain types is examined in the following sections.